CS-Dept-BGSU/Cool-Game/README.md

    - Place it in `app/src/main/assets/credentials.json`.
 Make the format similar to dummy_credentials.json.

 4. On the Google Cloud Console, for the same project (p), enable "Google Docs API".
 5. Manually create a new google document on docs.google.com while logged in using the above gmail id (x).
 Get the Google Docs document ID.
 As an example, https://docs.google.com/document/d/abcd/ implies that the google docs document ID is abcd.
-Then, update the Google Docs document ID in `MyNotificationListenerService.kt`:
+6. Update the Google Docs document ID in the app source; specifically, in file `MyNotificationListenerService.kt`:
    ```kotlin
    val documentId = "abcd"
    ```

-6. Go to the Google Cloud Console and go to the same "service account".
+7. Go to the Google Cloud Console and go to the same "service account".
 Get the email address (y) of the "service account".
 Note that this email address (y) is long (ending with *.iam.gserviceaccount.com) and it is different than app owner's gmail id (x).
 Then, go to the google doc at https://docs.google.com/document/d/abcd/ and click on the "Share" button and give the service account email id (y) edit permission.
-7. Build and run the application
+8. Build and run the application

 ### Required Permissions
 The app requires the following permissions: